graphviz-perl/GraphViz2/README.md

 See scripts/report.nodes.and.edges.pl (a version of scripts/html.labels.1.pl) for a complete example.

-## escape\_some\_chars($s)

-Escapes various chars in various circumstances, because some chars are treated specially by Graphviz.

-See ["Special characters in node names and labels"](#special-characters-in-node-names-and-labels) for a discussion of this tricky topic.

 ## log(\[$level, $message\])

 Logs the message at the given log level.